-We engaged EY Corporate Advisors Pte Ltd ("EY CA") to advise us on the implications of economic substance laws in Bermuda and other major offshore jurisdictions of the Cayman Islands and the British Virgin Islands for our Company.
-Upon consideration of EY CA's advice with respect to the Bermuda economic substance legislation, and having considered the Company's current presence and substance in Singapore through our Singapore Branch office, our Board of Directors approved a proposal in February 2020 for the Company to establish its tax residency in Singapore.
-In November 2020, the Inland Revenue Authority of Singapore, or "IRAS", responded with a written confirmation that the Company is a tax resident in Singapore for Singapore income tax purposes for calendar year 2020.
-The tax residency status of a company is to be determined on a yearly basis.
+In 2020, our Board or Directors, having considered the Bermuda economic substance legislation as well as the Company's presence and substance in Singapore through our Singapore Branch office, approved a proposal for the Company to establish its tax residency in Singapore.
+A submission was made to the Inland Revenue Authority of Singapore or "IRAS" regarding the Company's Singapore tax residency and the IRAS responded with a written confirmation that the Company is a tax resident in Singapore for Singapore income tax purposes for the calendar year 2020.
+The Singapore tax residency status is to be determined on a yearly basis.
 Going forward, we will be considered a Singapore tax resident company for a particular Year of Assessment if the control and management of our business is exercised in Singapore for the preceding calendar year.
-Given that the Singapore tax residency status is determined by the IRAS on a yearly basis, we are currently unable to confirm that the Company will be considered by the IRAS to be a Singapore tax resident.
 If the Company is not a tax resident of a jurisdiction outside of Bermuda (other than a jurisdiction which is on the EU list of non-cooperative jurisdictions for tax purposes), we may be subject to Bermuda's Economic Substance Act, Economic Substance Regulations and/or any new economic substance regulations adopted in Bermuda.
 We may be subject to penalties if the Company or any of its subsidiaries fail to comply with the applicable economic substance laws.